mohanmca/MohanLearningGround/src/main/md/Banking_Finance_Markets/exchange_technology.md

 1. Cut-through forwarding switches can offer lower latency but are not used in AWS.
 1. The latency introduced by garbage collection in Java, which can cause stop-the-world events, is a significant factor in overall system latency.
 However, the exact values are not mentioned.
 1. The latency introduced by AWS's compute and storage choices, as well as its network architecture, is a significant factor in overall system latency.
 However, the exact values are not mentioned.

+## NIC for low-latency
+1. OpenOnLoad in DC
+2. DPDK in the cloud (for AERON)
+3. Disable to SWAP

+## OS Scheduling delay/context switches
+1. /proc/sched_debug - what tasks are running?
+2. What does your application do?
+3. Is your hot threads have all the CPU time?
+   1. We can check this out with various methods using proc schedule debug
+   2. We can see within a CPU what tasks are running and how much runtime they get
+   3. We can go into schedule stat to see for a particular thread how much time they spent on CPU
+   4. The Run queue and the time size is on the CPU
+   5. ideally we don't want the timeline run queue to change because that implies as being context switched
+   6. We can look at the interrupts and soft interrupts running per core
+   7. If we want to get even deeper you can use perf or BPF tools to see exactly what might be contributing to latency on your system